Passwords are often considered the ultimate step in keeping data secure.

 This is where multifactor authentication comes in.

-Now that business data can be accessed anywhere, your business should require your employees to use multifactor authentication (MFA).
+Now that business data can be accessed anywhere, your business should require your employees to use multifactor authentication (MFA) to verify a user.

-MFA requires more than just a password to ensure the user logging in is the person that’s supposed to be there, especially with the prevalence of social engineering attacks.
+MFA requires more than just a password to ensure the user logging in is the person who’s supposed to be there, especially with the prevalence of social engineering attacks.

 Also known as two-factor authentication (2FA), MFA consists of five main parts.

-Any combination of these authentication methods can help keep data safe from cyberattack.
+Any combination of these authentication factors can help keep data safe from cyberattacks.

 Let’s take a closer look at the five factors of authentication methods and examples of what they look like.